mailq/datajava/sdk/README.md

 Maybe.
 Refer to Spring documentation, or see the spring hello-world example.

 * Depends on Spring Boot ecosystem
-* Needs Jackson for Json handling for signals
+* Needs Jackson for Json handling of signals
 * Your favorite Spring build tool can handle the rest
 * Copy&Paste.
 No CD/CI or central code registries.
 * No configuration.
 "Just works"